hyvor/phrosemirror/README.md

-Phrosemirror is a library to work with Prosemirror (or TipTap) JSON content in PHP in an easy and type-safe way.
+Phrosemirror is a PHP library to work with Prosemirror (or TipTap) JSON content in an easy and type-safe way.

 Here is what this library can do:

 * Convert Prosemirror JSON into a Document with typed Nodes, Marks, and Attributes
-* Analyze and manipulate Documents
+* Analyze and change Documents
 * Convert a Document to HTML
 * Convert a Document to Text
 * Parse HTML to a Document